Walking the Great Glen Way

 Benefits of Barge Holidays in the Great Glen Way

 Canal barge holidays from Fort William to Inverness have several advantages to typical walking holidays.
 Firstly, your accommodation is never far away, so if the weather turns bad, you decide to take a break or it’s time for lunch, you don’t have far to go.
 Secondly, your luggage travels with you, so no need for endless packing and unpacking as you go.
 That’s also true when you pick up souvenirs along the route, giving you a safe place to keep your gifts until the end of your adventure in Scotland.

 These aren’t the only reasons our canal cruises are so popular though.
-If you’d like to learn more about Caledonian Discovery, as well as see the availability of our barge holidays, take a look at our website or get in touch.
+If you’d like to learn more about Caledonian Discovery, as well as see the availability of our barge holidays, take a look at our website where our 2020 and 2021 are on line or get in touch 01397 772 167.